nuuuwan/news_lk3_data/README.md

 *2024-05-12 07:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/99156/tuition-teacher-arrested-in-kandy-for-photographing-sharing-ol-english-paper) · `en`

-A tuition class teacher has been arrested in Kandy over the incident of allegedly photographing the English Language question paper of the 2023 G.C.E.
+A tuition class teacher has been arrested over the incident of allegedly photographing the English Language question paper of the 2023 (2024) G.C.E.
 Ordinary Level examination and sharing it on WhatsApp during the exam recently.

-◼️
+Officers of the Criminal Investigation Department have apprehended the suspect in Kandy this morning (12).

+Preliminary Investigations have revealed that the relevant WhatsApp group consists of 1,025 members.

+The English Language question paper for the G.C.E.
+O/L exam was held on May 09 and according to the schedule, the question paper was distributed among the students at 8.30 a.m.
+However, police said that the teacher in question had photographed and released the paper to the WhatsApp group at around 9.11 a.m. the same day.

+The arrested teacher will be produced before the court today.

+...

 [Data](articles/e4d3489d.json)